Willintech/Jack-Henry/README.md

-Weather Server Project!
+Jack Henry Weather Server Project!

-- This is a simple Golang HTTP server that serves the forecasted weather using the National Weather Service API.
+This is a Golang HTTP server that provides forecasted weather information using the National Weather Service (NWS) API.
+The server exposes a single endpoint that accepts latitude and longitude coordinates and returns:
+- The short forecast for today (e.g., "Partly Cloudy").
+- A characterization of the temperature: "hot", "moderate", or "cold".

 Prerequisites
 *git bash terminal*
-*Make sure go is fully installed*
+*Make sure go is fully installed, go version go1.25.5*

 1. Clone the repository
 git clone https://github.com/Willintech/Jack-Henry.git